NatalieCheong/Agents_with_Actions_Project/README.md

 ---

-**Built with ❤️ through O'Reilly Learning - AI Agents in Action Course**
+**Built with ❤️ through O'Reilly Learning - AI Agents in Action**

-*This repository represents my learning journey and practical implementation of concepts from Micheal Lanham's "AI Agents in Action" course on the O'Reilly platform.*
+*This repository represents my learning journey and practical implementation of concepts from Micheal Lanham's "AI Agents in Action" on the O'Reilly platform.*